sshaar/clef2020-factchecking-task1/README.md

 Some negative examples include: spersonal opinions and preferences.

 If a tweet contains a factual claim, we determine if it is worth fact checking we try to answer 3 questions and based on their answer we determine of the tweet is worth fact checking.
 The questions we tried to answer were:

-* To what extent does the tweet appear to contain false information?
+* To what extent does the tweet appear to contain false information? <br/>
+False information is news, stories or hoaxes created to deliberately misinform or deceive readers.
+To answer this question most often it is important to open the link to the tweet and to see if the tweet contains a link to an article from an reputable information source (e.g., Reuters, Associated Press, France Press, Aljazeera English, BBC) then the answer could be “Contains no false info”.

-* Will the tweet's claim have an effect on or be of interest to the general public?
+* Will the tweet's claim have an effect on or be of interest to the general public? <br/>
+In general, topics such as healthcare, political news and findings, and current events are of higher interest to the general public.
+If it has higher interest to the public then fact-checking such tweets is important.

-* To what extent does the tweet look weaponized, i.e., has the potential to do harm to the society or to person(s)/company(s)/product(s)?
+* To what extent does the tweet look weaponized, i.e., has the potential to do harm to the society or to person(s)/company(s)/product(s)? <br/>
+This can be measured as the extent to which the tweet aims to and has the capacity to negatively affect the society as a whole or specific person(s), company(s), or product(s) or to spread rumours about them.
+If a tweet is harmful then it is worth checking it's validity.

 ### Data Format